 making, writing, workshops

-Georgina Pollard makes artwork that respond to the contexts provided by the specific project.
-In this capacity she has written blog posts, devised workshops and made artworks for exhibition.
+As a member of Kandos School of Cultural Adaptation, I have written blog posts, devised workshops and made artworks for exhibition.
 Read more about these projects here